 4. ONLINE STORAGE AND INTEGRATION WITH OTHER SYSTEMS

-Schools have been incredibly innovative in lockdown periods, using software such as Google Classrooms and Microsoft Teams for communication and sharing work in the short term.
+Schools have been incredibly innovative, using software such as Google Classrooms and Microsoft Teams for communication and sharing work in the short term.

 Schools can now think about the longer term - storing video and written lesson content for the future and linking these communication systems to assessment, markbook and parental communication systems.
 This will make it much easier to deal with future lockdowns or partial closures as work can be retrieved and teachers used to support students rather than rapidly creating content.

 WIDER SCHOOL ISSUES

 1. DATA PROTECTION

 Moving to a system where vastly more

 information is shared inside and outside of schools requires a different level of consent from students and their parents.
-We've worked with many schools to help them meet the needs of the General Data Protection Regulations (GDPR) in the UK - this blog discusses our findings.
+Schools need to be complient in General Data Protection Regulations (GDPR)

 2. A NEW LEARNING CULTURE

-The 'new normal' is less formal and relies on individual teachers taking more responsibility for their students.
+The modern classroom promises to be less formal and relies on individual teachers taking more responsibility for their students.
 But this is also an opportunity to switch to a different way of working.
-Schools that put more emphasis on sharing and collective learning will do much better than those who rely on traditional 'command and control' ways of working - how can you micromanage pupils' books when they're not in school?
-Read our further thoughts on micromanagement here.
+Schools that put more emphasis on sharing and collective learning will do much better than those who rely on traditional 'command and control' ways of working - Read our thoughts on micromanagement here.

 LESSON OBSERVATION WITH ONVU LEARNING

-Let's round off the series by looking at how ONVU Learning is uniquely suited to delivering innovative teacher training programmes for your school.

-Our solution is simple: using a 360-degree camera, a high definition microphone it records the entire view of a classroom.
-The recordings are safely stored in the gateway box or in the cloud and are only accessible by or with the permission of the teacher.
-Our discreet always-on system is entirely focused on helping teachers review all aspects of a lesson.
+HAVING LOOKED AT THE CURRICULUM, LESSON CONTENT AND INITIAL TEACHER TRAINING, THIS FINAL SECTION LOOKS AT THE PRACTICAL ISSUES AROUND IMPLEMENTING THESE CHANGES.
+WHAT WILL NEED TO BE DIFFERENT IN CLASSROOMS, AND WHAT CHANGES WILL NEED TO BE MADE TO SCHOOL POLICIES AND SCHOOL CULTURE TO ENSURE THEY SUCCEED?

 [ONVU Learning] has given AUEA staff the capacity to develop their teaching and reflection skills, and the confidence to personalise the learning for the individual.

 DAVID CHAPMAN,

 VICE-PRINCIPAL

 ASTON UNIVERSITY

 ENGINEERING ACADEMY

+1

 NO DISTRACTING SET-UP ISSUES

 There's no need to set up the system in the classroom at the start of a lesson.
 ONVU Learning is already set up and always on, so you can always 'go back in time' and take a look at key incidents without planning ahead the recording every time.

+3

 A VIEW OF THE FULL CLASSROOM

 ONVU Learning uses the latest 360-degree video technology, giving a complete view of a classroom.
 That allows teachers to zoom in to see how students are responding to tasks, listen to their responses to questioning and even view up to four parts of the room at the same time.

+5

 EASY CLOUD-BASED SHARING

 Footage can be stored in the local gateway or in the cloud and can also be shared (with the permission of the teacher) with external experts, for example our specialist coaches, SEN experts in other parts of a MAT or university-based ITT mentors.

 VISIT our website to discover more about the benefits of the ONVU Learning solution and how it can help your school!

+2

 NO 'HAWTHORNE EFFECT

 Traditional lesson observation with a 'person watching at the back' influences the classroom dynamics.
 With ONVU Learning, observations can be reviewed by multiple observers (with the teacher's permission) at the same time and wherever convenient.

+4

 TEACHER CONTROL

 In all ONVU Learning schools, teachers control access to their footage (except in the case of a serious safeguarding issue).
 This changes the culture of the school - senior leaders have told us of staff keen to share successes as well as asking for help with specific issues.